What is mid-cost or high-cost assistive technology

 Mid-cost assistive technology costs between $1,500 and $15,000.

-It is usually more complex than low-cost assistive technology.
-It needs to be recommended for you by an assistive technology advisor.
+You need to have it recommended by an assistive technology advisor.
 You may also need some help to set it up and to learn how to use it safely.

 They can be an allied health practitioner, continence nurse, rehabilitation engineer, assistive technology mentor or other qualified practitioner.